-New Zealand has an observer programme and two active port sampling programmes.
+New Zealand has an observer programme, two active port sampling programmes, and on-board cameras have been installed on vessels using a variety of fishing gears including surface longlines.
+Cameras are due to be installed on purse seine vessels in 2025.
 Information on the New Zealand observer programme was provided to the Commission in June 2009, as part of the accreditation process for the Regional Observer Programme.
 The New Zealand observer programme was audited by the WCPFC in early 2012.

 With respect to HMS fisheries, most observer effort is currently directed at the longline and purse seine fisheries.
 In the past, observer effort was also directed at the albacore troll fishery.
-The main aim of the latter coverage was to better understand the fishing process, and to collect catch, effort and biological samples from albacore
+The main aim of the latter coverage was to better understand the fishing process, and to collect catch, effort and biological samples from albacore.
+In future observer data will be complemented or replaced by camera verified fisher reported information.

 On longline vessels the observers collect detailed data on all fish and non-fish catch.
-Length or weight is collected for all specimens and most have additional data collected, e.g. sex, maturity stage and stomach contents.
+Length or weight is collected for all specimens with additional data also collected, e.g. sex, maturity stage and stomach contents.
 Physical specimens are also often collected, e.g. hard parts for ageing.
 Observers make detailed records of the fishery operation, e.g. hooks per basket, use of floats, light-sticks, hook types, bait types, and snood setup.
 Observers also record information on the behaviour of seabirds and other non-fish species in relation to the fishing operation, e.g. whether seabirds were present during setting or hauling.